What Is Ransomware?

 d) Medical device manufacturers

-2. Identify whether connected medical devices/device servers have gotten the relevant Microsoft Windows OS MS17-010 security patch.
-(Note: All unpatched Windows versions may be vulnerable to the WannaCry ransomware.)
+2. Identify whether connected medical devices/device servers have the relevant Microsoft Windows OS security patches.
+(All Windows versions without the MS17-010 security patch may be vulnerable to the WannaCry and Petya ransomware.)

-3. Consider running a vulnerability scan in your medical device networks to identify affected medical devices.
+3. Consider running a vulnerability scan on your medical device networks to identify affected medical devices.

 a) Vulnerability scanning can be used to identify devices that may be vulnerable to malware.